vibek44/BlogList/README.md

 MongoDb atlas is chosen as data storing database, Though MongoDb is noSql language, The query functionality is achieved using populate method provided by mongoose

-Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js
+Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js(used to connect with database mongodb else if there is any)